Private Cole: Why does it have to be us? Why us?

 - Adendorff also has his moments.

-- Dirty Coward: Private Henry Hook is portrayed as this in a particularly offensive piece of revisionism.
-In real life he was a model soldier who won the VC for saving the lives of at least a dozen patients in the hospital.
+- Dirty Coward: Private Henry Hook is portrayed as this until he has a change of heart and becomes a hero, saving the lives of at least a dozen patients in the hospital.

 - The cavalrymen were essentially yelled at as cowards by the soldiers as they've fled.